-What if your doctor decided to prescribe you an app instead of a drug?
-Or what if your next health check up was as simple as making a video call on your lunch break?
+What if your doctor decided to prescribe you an app, instead of a drug?
+Or if your next health check up was as simple as making a video call on your lunch break?

 NHSX is bringing together industry, government, clinicians and patients to kick start the next generation of digital health services in the NHS and make these types of innovations in healthcare commonplace.

 Since its July 1st launch, NHSX is now leading the largest digital health and social care transformation programme in the world.
 It's mission is to give staff and citizens the tech they need to diagnose diseases earlier, free up time and empower people to take greater control of their own healthcare.
 And they’re calling all digital health innovators to be part of the journey.

 On this week’s episode of HealthRedesigned, we sit down with Chief Digital Officer Tara Donnelly to see how they plan on shaping the future of health.

 What personally excites you when it comes to the NHSX?

 What I'm excited about is helping the innovative digital solutions that are saving staff time, saving money for the NHS and improving services get into the market.
 To help these innovators scale up and move from being in a small number of NHS organizations to becoming common practice is a great challenge to undertake.

 I think we will see A.I. and machine learning moving into mainstream clinical practice - which is really exciting.
 I would love to see some examples of that happening over the next few years.
 But I'm also interested in tackling the unglamorous nitty gritty day to day issues in order to give staff joy at work as well as treating people and patients like grown ups and giving them the personal information they need to keep themselves healthy.